thtrieu/thtrieu.github.io/_posts/2016-08-20-Invariances-and-people-of-the-circle.md

 ---
 published: true
-title: Invariances of N people running around in circle
+title: Invariances of N people (with balls) running around in circle
 ---

 # Intro